shibaFoss/AIO-Video-Downloader/CONTRIBUTING.md

 # Contributing

-Thank you for considering contributing to **VideoMate** — a free, open-source, and ad-free video/audio downloader for Android, powered by [`yt-dlp`](https://github.com/yt-dlp/yt-dlp).
+Thank you for considering contributing to **AIO Video Downloader** — a free, open-source, and ad-free video/audio downloader for Android, powered by [`yt-dlp`](https://github.com/yt-dlp/yt-dlp).
 This project aims to make downloading content from 1000+ websites easy and accessible through a clean Android interface.

 ---